Advanced Courses – Pastoral Studies

 RLE 701: SERVING AND ADMINISTERING FAITH COMMUNITIES

-This inter-disciplinary course provides insights from the secular disciplines on administration and management of groups of people as well as pastoral principles on the nature and function of leadership in Christian communities.
-It will address the various types and goals of communities of faith, the diversity of interactive and relational dynamics, the multiplicity of human needs and services, and, correspondingly, the various ways in which the ministry of leadership can be implemented.
+This interdisciplinary course provides insights from the secular disciplines on administration and management of groups of people as well as pastoral principles on the nature and function of leadership in Christian communities.
+It addresses the various types and goals of communities of faith, the diversity of interactive and relational dynamics, the multiplicity of human needs and services, and, correspondingly, the various ways in which the ministry of leadership can be implemented.

 RLE 703: MULTICULTURAL PERSPECTIVES ON MINISTRY

 Major cultural, ethnic, racial, and religious traditions co-existing in contemporary American communities are challenging Church and ministry.
 The purpose of this course is to appreciate their potential reciprocal contribution to the development of a global, interdependent Christian community.
-Emerging leadership insights as to how to create and empower a multicultural Christian community around issues and interests will be explored.
+The course explores emerging leadership insights as to how to create and empower a multicultural Christian community around issues.

 RLE 705: CHURCH ACCOUNTING AND FINANCE